Fr0sT-Brutal/awesome-pascal/README.md

 * [DFMJSON](https://github.com/masonwheeler/DFMJSON). `[Delphi]` Library to convert between Delphi's .DFM (or .FMX) format and JSON.
 It can be used to parse a DFM file into an Abstract Syntax Tree in JSON, which can then be edited and the results turned back to DFM format.

 * [James - The Delphi Project Manager](https://github.com/alefragnani/delphi-james). `[Delphi]` It makes your life easier while switching from one project to another.
 If you see yourself manually installing components and updating Delphi settings every time you have to switch from one project to another, James may help you.

+* [Keep-It-Alive](https://github.com/GabrielOnDelphi/Keep-It-Alive/blob/main/README.md).
+Checks if a program is running, and re-starts it when it crashes.
+*

 ## BigData ##